Los Prisioneros: Formation and early years

 "...We ended up third out of three, and they even tried to charge us admission to see the rest of the show.
 In any case, when we got there to rehearse, and we thought we were so cool, because we were real, with songs which were unknown but were our own.
 The others only did versions of already famous People.
 I remember that we performed as the opening number."

 In 1983 Claudio Narea also entered the USACH to study engineering.
 There Narea also met Igor Rodriguez (Aparato Raro), and Robert Rodriguez (who would eventually become the lead of Banda 69).
-It wasn't long before Claudio Narea drops out of college as well (none of them had expected him to do that).
+It was not long before Claudio Narea drops out of college as well (none of them had expected him to do that).
 While Carlos Fonseca focused on his radio program at "Radio Beethoven" (a Chilean Radio station that played only classical music), he was also planning to make a special year-end show with emerging Chilean talents.
 Jorge brought a song he recorded in a dual cassette radio at home, and also the live performance of the band at their school.

 Throuroughly amazed after hearing the performances, Carlos convinced his father —Mario Fonseca— that the band had projection and future, and he in turn decided to invest money in the band.
 At a later date, Jorge Gonzalez then introduced Narea and Tapia to Fonseca.
 When Carlos saw that Claudio was not a guitar virtuoso, he talked with Jorge and Miguel about replacing him, however, Gonzalez and Tapia refused to replace Narea because; as Jorge Said: "Los Prisioneros, were the three of them together" Carlos became the manager of the group and got them to record their first demos (which he would later play in his radio show, Fusión Contemporánea ["Contemporary fusion"]) in late 1983 he got them to play around Santiago, Chile.
 Carlos also wrote an article about the band in the Dinners Club World magazine under a pseudonym.